 Still shot taken from this video by our renowned chef, Akis Petretzikis

 On Annunciation Day, tradition calls for a special dish, deep-fried cod with a very potent garlic sauce.
 In Greek, we call this bakaliaros skordalia, and you can literally smell it from miles away.
 It’s the typical Greek Independence Day Food, and you will either love it, or hate it 🙂

-Celebrations for the Greek Independence Day take place everywhere in Greece, with marching bands, patriotic speeches and parades.
+Celebrations for the Greek Independence Day take place everywhere in Greece, with marching bands, patriotic speeches, parades and other events.